 In this section I have attached my doctoral study entitled "Activating Prior Knowledge With Cues and Questions as an Key Instructional Strategy to Increase Student Achievement in Low Socioeconomic Middle Schools" for your review.

-Using archival data, this ex post facto study found a statistically significant difference using an ANCOVA, F(1, 863) = 35.398, < .000, for the research question investigating the effect on student achievement when teachers specifically activate students’ prior knowledge before using the LFS model of instruction.
+Using archival data, this ex post facto study found a statistically significant difference using an ANCOVA, F(1, 863) = 35.398, p < .000, for the research question investigating the effect on student achievement when teachers specifically activate students’ prior knowledge before using the LFS model of instruction.

 The resulting project from my doctoral study was a lesson plan design that incorporated activating students' prior knowledge before starting the main learning goal(s).
 Prior knowledge is a critical component of learning new material, concepts, or skills; unfortunately, it is often overlooked in a rush to 'get on with the lesson.'